dtaco/web-module-challenge-scope-and-closure/README.md

 Edit the `ReadMe` file with your answers to the questions below.

 1. In your own words, define closure (1-2 sentences).

+Simply put, closure is created when functions are created - whether it's within the global parent or within another function, and so on.
+Closure allows us to BOTH define private variables/pass arguements only allowed within the closed-off function AND use other variables/callback functions/etc.  avaialble in the surrounding lexical environment within this enclosure.
+This combination allows for svelte and powerful coding.

 2. Study the following code, then answer the questions below.

 ```js